BarnBridge/BarnBridge-Polygon/docs/PolygonCommunityVault.md

 ## Events

 ### SetAllowance
-Sets the allowance of a spending address
+Notfies of allowance being set

 > This event is emitted when setAlowance is called